 The idea around SPA and Single Packet Authentication is that a single packet is sent, and based on that packet, an authentication process is carried out.
 The critical point is that nothing is listening on the service, so you have no open ports.
 For the SPA service to operate, there is nothing explicitly listening.

-When the client sends an SPA packet, it will be rejected, but a second service identifies it in the IP stack and then authenticates it.
-If the SPA packet is successfully authenticated, the server will open a port in the firewall, which could be based on Linux iptables, so the client can establish a secure and encrypted connection with the intended service.
+When the client sends an SPA packet, it will be rejected, but a second service identifies it in the IP stack and authenticates it.
+If the SPA packet is successfully authenticated, the server will open a port in the firewall, which could be based on Linux iptables, so that the client can establish a secure and encrypted connection with the intended service.

 A simple Single Packet Authentication process flow